-The floor decking is constructed of durable 1%2" structure wood.
+The floor decking is constructed of durable 19/32" structure wood.
 The fiberglass insulation in the floor and roof is rated at R19.
-The underbelly on these models is enclosed with aluminum laminated %" foam board.
+The enclosed underbelly on these models is enclosed with fiberglass insulation and aluminum laminated 5/8" foam board.

 Each of the sidewalls are constructed for strength and heavily insulated for comfort.
 Welded for additional strength, the widebody extruded aluminum frame sidewalls and roof are built with 16" on center framing, providing the strongest and most durable construction.
-The inside consists of %" beaded foam that is laminated to kraft paper and covered by the interior paneling.
+The inside consists of 5/8" beaded foam that is laminated to kraft paper and covered by the interior paneling.
 A blanket of rolled insulation is added to the sidewalls, roof, and slide out to provide a greater efficiency and consistency of climate control.
 The sidewall fiberglass insulation is rated R7, while the roof and floor is rated R19.
 This will assist the furnace in the winter by keeping the warm air in and the cold air out.
 In the summer months, it will assist the air conditioning by keeping the cool air in and the hot air out.